Reevaluating Warm Ischemia Time as a Predictor of Renal Function Outcomes After Robotic Partial Nephrectomy.

 Kidney & Diabetes

 Rosen, Daniel C; Kannappan, Muthumeena; Paulucci, David J; Beksac, Alp Tuna; Attalla, Kyrollis; Abaza, Ronney; Eun, Daniel D; Bhandari, Akshay; Hemal, Ashok K; Porter, James; and Badani, Ketan K, "Reevaluating Warm Ischemia Time as a Predictor of Renal Function Outcomes After Robotic Partial Nephrectomy."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 557.